 - Recently Implemented Changes in GST

-- Tax laws prior to GST
+- Tax laws before GST

 - GST and price reductions